PierreLs63/QueryBox/README.md

 #### Backend

-Navigate to the  `backend`  directory and install dependencies:
+Navigate to the  `backend`  directory and install dependencies :

 ```bash
 cd backend